 Livestock grazing can affect rangeland carbon levels, through changes in plant community and changes in ecosystem processes, but the effects have been variable and inconsistent among the ecosystems studied (Schuman et al. 2009).
 Some studies have found that grazing can result in increased carbon storage compared to no grazing, because of increased plant turnover and changes in plant species composition (Follett et al. 2001).
 Many changes in rangeland carbon from different grazing practices do not result in substantial changes in total ecosystem carbon, but are redistributions of carbon, for example, from above-ground vegetation to root biomass (Derner and Schuman 2007).
 Overall, changes in rangeland carbon storage as a result of changes in grazing practices are likely to be small and difficult to predict, especially where a rangeland health assessment has determined that the S&Gs are being achieved or livestock are not a causal factor where they are not achieved.
+Grazing management that focuses on maintaining and improving healthy, resilient, and resistant communities, as identified in the alternatives, would be expected to make the area more resilient to the effects of climate change.
 The USGS, in a May 14, 2008, memorandum to the USFWS, summarized the latest science on greenhouse gas emissions and concluded that it is currently beyond the scope of existing science to identify a specific source of greenhouse gas emissions or sequestration and designate it as the cause of specific climate impacts at a specific location.
+Overall, it is expected that any change in emission under any alternatives would be so small as to be immeasurable and negligible.
 For these reasons, none of the alternatives would have a significant measurable effect on greenhouse gas emissions and climate change; therefore, this issue is not analyzed in detail.